 “Where is the ceremony!?”
 Iliera asked, her voice rising.

 “In the western cave,” Tivos mumbled.
 “That is where you will… die.”

 The Yunai went limp and Iliera growled in response.
 “What does that even mean?”

 “The ceremony must be in the caves along the western cliffs of Faranaar.”

 “I can search for signs of activity,” Daliluin said.
 “I just need to get in the air.”

 “Well there’s no point staying here,” Aebaloth added.
 “Let’s get off this thing.”

 Fortunately, the search didn’t take long.
-Daliluin quickly spotted a large cave entrance that had several demonic guards standing in defensive positions.
+Daliluin quickly spotted a large cave entrance that had several guards standing in defensive positions.
 She circled around, helped the others finish off the last few attackers and then landed to share the news.

 “We ride for the cave at once,” Aethelwolfe said.
 “We must put an end to this.”